 EDMONTON, Aug.
-22, 2014 /CNW/ - Imperial Equities Inc. (TSX-V:IEI) today announced that it intends to make a Normal Course Issuer Bid through the facilities of and in accordance to the by-laws and rules of the Toronto Venture Exchange to be transacted through the facilities of the TSX and other Canadian market places.
+29, 2018 /CNW/ - Imperial Equities Inc. (TSX-V:IEI) today announced that it intends to make a Normal Course Issuer Bid through the facilities of and in accordance with the by-laws and rules of the Toronto Venture Exchange to be transacted through the facilities of the TSX and other Canadian marketplaces.

 Imperial's management team believes that the current share price does not reflect the real value of the company.
 "Imperial Equities shares have been trading thinly and at values less than breakup, despite the fact that real estate prices are at an all time high.
 It is cheaper to buy the stock that holds the property than it is to buy the property" said Sine Chadi, President and CEO of Imperial Equities.